AdobeDocs/campaign-classic.en/help/production/using/locate-tomcat-version.md

 >[!AVAILABILITY]
 >
 >
-> Starting Campaign v7.4.1, Tomcat 10.1 is the default version.
+>* Starting Campaign v7.4.1, Tomcat 10.1 is the default version.
+>
+>* Adobe Campaign Classic does not use WebSocket and HTTP2 protocols.
 >

 ## How to locate the version of embedded Tomcat